 Small metal objects usually aren’t enough to interfere with a compass.
-Large quantities of metal can be.
+However, large quantities of metal can be.
 So if you’re flying your drone through a scrapyard, expect it to get lost.

 If the drone loses its sense of direction, it will often start to fly in circles that become more and more erratic.
 This is known as the toilet bowl effect.
 If you see your drone behaving in this way, land it immediately.
-You may need to recalibrate the sensors to overcome the magnetism that is affecting your compass.
+In addition, you may need to recalibrate the sensors to overcome the magnetism that is affecting your compass.

 There’s a lot to think about when buying a drone.
 It’s not as simple as wandering into the store, picking up a box, and starting to fly.

 You need to consider all the factors above, both before you make a purchase decision and afterward when you begin to operate your new drone.
 With so much to think about, it may seem as though this new hobby is starting to look more like a job.

 But any significant purchase requires a little bit of research beforehand.
 You’ll be glad you took the time once you’ve picked the perfect machine for you.

 Flying drones is fun, and they can give you photos and videos that you wouldn’t be able to get in any other way.
 There’s a reason these machines have become so popular in recent years.
 And all the technology that has gone into drones has made them far easier to fly than the model aircraft of years gone by.

 So take the time to do your research and choose the drone that’s right for you.
 Talk to other drone flyers, either in person or online.
 Read reviews.
 Think about what you will be using your machine for and where you will be using it.